 Panchamrita means five amruthams or amrtas used in Hindu worship which basically consists of milk, honey, sugar, yogurt and ghee.
 Today I am going to the share Tamil Nadu version err precisely our family version of Panchamritham which we usually prepare during temple abhishekams.
 Yes, yearly once or twice we do abhishekams to our family deities in our native, and we usually prepare the Panchamrutham by ourselves.
 This time my MIL, wrote this recipe for me along with other family recipes.

 As karthigai deepam is right around the corner, I thought of sharing some of the neivediyam (offering to God) or prasadam recipes.
 Last year I posted the Pori Urundai recipe and I explained about the festival in the same post.
 Today I am going to share one of the simplest neivediyam.
 It’s the kadalai paruppu or the channa dal or the Bengal gram dal sundal.
 Sundal is nothing but legume stir fry.
 Sundals are not meant only for Navratri, be it any festival, sundals are one of the easiest recipes to prepare.

-This year all the festivals and my blogging marathons got mixed up and I posted two recipes in one day which I usually avoid.
-Even for combo dishes I post them as one and then later I segregate them or leave them as is.
+Pori Urundai – A traditional sweet prepared with jaggery and puffed paddy grains /Nel pori for karthigai deepam.
+And that’s what I am going to share today.
+This year all the festivals and my blogging marathons got mixed up, and I posted two recipes in one day which I usually avoid.
+Even for combo dishes, I post them as one, and then later I segregate them or leave them as is.
 This week was one such week where thanksgiving, karthigai and blogging marathon all came together.
 But I didn’t want to bombard my space with more than two recipes on a single day.
 So I am posting it at my own pace.
-Hope you all had great karthigai deepam and here comes the prasadam or neivediyam that we usually prepare during Karthigai Deepam.
+Hope you all had excellent karthigai deepam and here comes the prasadam or neivediyam that we usually prepare during Karthigai Deepam.